Can a cavity in a wisdom tooth be filled or does it need to be pulled?

 If this scenario exists, dealing with the tooth just once (pulling it now) may make the more prudent choice.

-- Teeth that experience further decay may be more difficult to extract.
+- Teeth that experience further decay may (possibly) be more difficult to extract.

-- Those with advanced decay may cause episodes of pain and swelling.
+- Those that develop extensive lesions may become symptomatic (cause episodes of pain and swelling).

 - Extraction offers the financial economy of knowing that you’ll only have to pay for a procedure for the tooth once.